MwEg777/BEKA-Engine/README.md

 	  - **imageCount**:  *int*

 			An integer value that determines the amount of image files to load by the game engine.

-  	- **addImage**(imageName): *function*

-		  A function that adds an image file to the images loaded by the game engine.

-		- Parameters:

-		  - **imageName**: A string that provides the name of the image file followed by the file extension.
-Eg: Beka.png, Game.jpg, ...

   	- **curImage**(CurrentImage = 1): *function*